 Further reference is also made to section 3.

 8. EQUITY ACCOUNTED INVESTEES

-Equity accounted investees amount to 0.1 KEUR and relate to the (50%) participating interest in P22 Lódz Sp. z o.o., which is connected to a plot for the future development of an office project.
+Equity accounted investees, the (50%) participating interest in P22 Lódz Sp. z o.o. was sold in November 2023, which was connected to a plot for the future development of an office project.